Posted on April 23, 2018 by Jenn Zatopek

-My work, it seems, is to keep moving forward, to acknowledge the demons of depression, despair, grief, and loneliness but not to feed them any longer.
+My work, it seems, is to keep moving forward, to acknowledge the demons of grief and despair but not to feed them any longer.
 This is where the real work of transformation occurs.

 It also calls me to trust God, and surrender all of me to Him.
 Radical trust.
 Radical grace.
 Radical acceptance of my life, just as it is today.
 What a tough concept to swallow when we live in an instant-gratification and me-first-now culture.

 So I will say it again: today has been hard for a variety of reasons.
 Nine years ago my father died and left me to pick up the pieces of his unfinished life, and it hasn’t been easy.
 I have made some beautiful and terrible choices along the way, but I strive to keep on going, trusting that God has my back all of the time and that this transformation is messy, time-consuming, but will ultimately result in my freedom from despair.

 We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.
 (Maya Angelou)